-This presents new challenges for the automotive industry and need to be addressed in an innovative manner.
+This presents new challenges for the automotive industry.
+These new challenges need to be addressed in an innovative manner.
 This also applies to the manufacturing technologies that are required for all aspects of electromobility, from lightweight body construction to the electrical and electronic components and battery production.
-Processes that use ultrasonics open interesting possibilities relating to quality and also from an economic and ecological point of view.
-Ultrasonic- based processes and electric vehicles have much in common: Efficiency, performance capability, reliability, connectivity, and eco-friendliness are among the essential characteristics that they both share.

-The objective of this article is to introduce some of the breakthroughs in automotive wire harness and battery manufacturing for both internal combustion engine vehicles and EV's.
-The TELSOCAR image defines challenging applications with solutions that have now been implemented in manufacturing of high voltage terminations and batteries.
-We highlight metal welding applications of Telsonic's PowerWheel® and SONIQTWIST® technology in this article as a general introduction, with more joining applications to be introduced later in future articles.
+Processes that use ultrasonics open interesting possibilities about quality and from an economic and ecological point of view.
+Ultrasonic-based processes and electric vehicles have much in common: Efficiency, performance capability, reliability, connectivity, and eco-friendliness are among the essential characteristics that they both possess.
+The objective of this article is to introduce some of the breakthroughs in the automotive wire harness and battery manufacturing for both internal combustion engine vehicles and EV.The TELSOCAR image defines challenging applications with solutions that have now been implemented in manufacturing of high voltage terminations and batteries.
+We highlight metal welding applications of Telsonic's PowerWheel[®] and SO-NIQTWIST[®] technology in this edition as a general introduction with more joining applications to be introduced later in future articles.

-Ultrasonic welding technology is a proven joining process that is increasingly being specified by carmakers for use in EV for cable to terminal connections, bus bars, battery manufacturing and power electronics.
+Ultrasonic welding technology is a proven joining process that is increasingly specified by carmakers for use in EV for cable to terminal connections, bus bars, battery manufacturing and power electronics.
 The automotive wire harness manufacturing industry has traditionally been the single largest user of ultrasonic welding, mostly splicing of wires, since the late 1980's.
-Linear welding is the more common technique, known and used by all equipment manufacturers, and a standard process for splicing of wires.
-However, like many other joining processes, there are limitations in size, welding in smaller areas, geometrical shapes, orientation of welding, and vibration effects on peripheral components.
+Linear welding is the more common technique known and used by all equipment manufacturers and a standard process for the splicing of the wires.
+However, like many other joining processes, there are limitations in size, welding in smaller area, geometrical shapes, orientation of welding, and vibration effects on peripheral components.